ZZZ199204/Unit-Commitment-1/README.md

 # Unit-Commitment
-A GUI for Unit Commitment using Priority Lists Schemes
+A GUI for Unit Commitment using Dynamic Programming & Priority Lists Schemes